 - (1) Each consignment must meet the requirements set out in Part 3 Inspection, Verification and Documentation Requirements and be accompanied by a phytosanitary certificate issued by the NPPO in accordance with ISPM 12.
-Phytosanitary certificates. - (2) The phytosanitary certificate must include the following where applicable: - a) Sufficient detail to enable identification of the consignment and its component parts.
-Information must include country/place of origin. - b) The scientific name of fresh basil (Ocimum basilicum). - c) The following certifying statement, or a variation that is compliant with ISPM 12.
-Phytosanitary certificates and has been approved by a CTO: - i) "This is to certify that the plants, plant products or other regulated articles described herein have been inspected and/or tested according to appropriate official procedures and are considered to be free from the quarantine pests specified by the importing contracting party and to conform with the current phytosanitary requirements of the importing contracting party, including those for regulated non-quarantine pests." - (3) If a consignment of fresh basil is stored in another country in transit to New Zealand or opened, split up or has its packaging changed prior to when it arrives in New Zealand, a phytosanitary certificate for re-export is required from the transiting country, in accordance with ISPM 12.
+Phytosanitary certificates. - (2) The phytosanitary certificate must include all of the following (if applicable): - a) Sufficient detail to enable identification of the consignment and its component parts.
+Information must include country/place of origin. - b) The scientific name of fresh Brussels sprout (Brassica oleracea). - c) The following certifying statement, or a variation that is compliant with ISPM 12.
+Phytosanitary certificates and has been approved by a CTO: - i) "This is to certify that the plants, plant products or other regulated articles described herein have been inspected and/or tested according to appropriate official procedures and are considered to be free from the quarantine pests specified by the importing contracting party and to conform with the current phytosanitary requirements of the importing contracting party, including those for regulated non-quarantine pests." - (3) If a consignment of fresh Brussels sprout is stored in another country in transit to New Zealand or opened, split up or has its packaging changed prior to when it arrives in New Zealand, a phytosanitary certificate for re-export is required from the transiting country, in accordance with ISPM 12.
 Phytosanitary certificates, and must accompany each consignment.